1996–97 IHL season

 The 1996–97 IHL season was the 52nd season of the International Hockey League, a North American minor professional league.
 19 teams participated in the regular season, and the Detroit Vipers won the Turner Cup.

 Offseason

 The Atlanta Knights relocated to Quebec to become the Quebec Rafales due to the Omni being demolished to make room for Philips Arena.

 The Peoria Rivermen organization left the IHL and joined the ECHL.
 The IHL franchise relocated to San Antonio to become the San Antonio Dragons.

-After the Winnipeg Jets relocation to Phoenix to become the Phoenix Coyotes.
+After the Winnipeg Jets relocation to Phoenix to become the Phoenix Coyotes, the Phoenix Roadrunners competed for fans.
 The Minnesota Moose were purchased by a group by Canadian businessmen and relocated to Winnipeg, Manitoba to become the Manitoba Moose to provide a new tenant at Winnipeg Arena and keeping pro hockey in the city.

 The Los Angeles Ice Dogs relocated to Long Beach retaining the same name due to poor attendance.

-The San Francisco Spiders folded due to bankruptcy, poor attendance and issues with Cow Palace.
+The San Francisco Spiders folded due to bankruptcy, low attendance, even though on weekends and holidays did very well, and issues with Cow Palace.